isc-projects/stork/doc/install.rst

 Stork can be installed from pre-built packages or from sources.
 The following sections describe both methods.

 Prerequisites
 =============

-``Stork Server`` and ``Stork Agent`` have been tested thoroughly on Ubuntu 18.04 system.
-They are also being tested and run on Fedora 31 system occasionally.

-``Stork Agent`` does not require anything specific to run it.
-It can be installed and immediatelly can be run.
+The ``Stork Agent`` does not require any specific dependencies to run.
+It can be run immediately after installation.

-In case of ``Stork Server`` it is required to set up a PostgreSQL database (https://www.postgresql.org/).
-It is required to use at least 11 version of PostgreSQL.
+For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) using at least version 11 of PostgreSQL is required.

-Installation procedure for PostgreSQL  is OS specific and is skipped here.
-The following instruction prepares database for working with ``Stork Server``.
+(The installation procedure for PostgreSQL is OS-specific and is not included here.)

+These instructions prepare a database for use with the ``Stork Server``, with the `stork` database user and `stork` password.
-Here `stork` database user with `stork` password is created.
-Next, database called `stork` is created and `pgcrypto` extension is enabled in this database.
+Next, a database called `stork` is created and the `pgcrypto` extension is enabled in the database.

-At first connect to PostgreSQL using `psql` and `postgres` administration user:
+First, connect to PostgreSQL using `psql` and the `postgres` administration user:

 .. code-block:: console